CUBoulder-IBG/ibg_rc_cheatsheet/ibg_rc_cheatsheet.md

 	  * high priority small jobs, and `preemptible` is busy or broken
 	* a limited resource with only 7 nodes, so avoid if not necessary

-## Monitoring Slurm and Job Activity
+## Monitoring and Adjusting Slurm and Job Activity

 ### Monitoring running jobs